The Cultural Deus ex Machina27 Jun 2017 5 mins read (1000 words)

 As Nietzsche’s famous dictum in his The Birth of Tragedy (1872) goes, “it is only as an aesthetic phenomenon that existence and the world are eternally justified”.1 If art dies, then so does the way we look at our world and existence: nothing is no longer eternally justified, but becomes secularized — dead.
 And here we are, living in a dead world where everything called “aesthetically pleasing” — is an arrangement of rotting matter spreading through the deceasing corpse of our global culture.

 To demonstrate the determinations of our modern consumer global culture, and the way we are easily persuaded to mask our reality with an Apollonian idea; Nietzsche makes a great analogy, of how when we forcefully attempt to gaze at the sun, we see dark spots in front of us as we turn away blinded.2 These dark spots in front of our vision, are, as it where, “cures”.
-By analogy, when we look at an image of, say a Sephora commercial depicting a overly photoshopped lady (or a perhaps even a transexual) holding a new fetish product; we contrast this image with the figure that we see in front of our mirror, and think, how gruesome we would continue looking if we won’t buy the product depicted in the illusory commercial (and even re-consider our sexuality on the side).
+By analogy, when we look at an image of, say a Sephora commercial depicting a overly photoshopped progressive multi-sex human object holding a new fetish product; we contrast this image with the figure that we see in front of our mirror, and think, how gruesome we would continue looking if we won’t buy the product depicted in the illusory commercial.

 This is the Apollonian image of our culture, that is not just a figure of Cara Delavigne, but thousands of other models lined up during Fashion Week shows — like the ones you may find in a brothel.
 These models just blindly claim they support various equalities, express support for capitalist-Ivanka-Trump-Hillary-Clinton form of womanism-feminism, different body types, anti-discriminations, etc. etc. — all while contradicting themselves.
 The contradiction comes when millions of people will be living according to the illusory Apollonian images these model help to fabricate; which compel the petty-consumers who seek to reach their illusion of freedom, only sometimes to realize how they are enslaved by their own illusory idea — as we are compelled to learn from Requiem for a Dream (2000).